Pieria Asia Minor Society: Museum

-The most of the exhibits of the museum are donated by refugee families and are over 100 years old.
+Most of the exhibits of the museum were donated by refugee families and are over 100 years old.
 On display are objects that illustrate the daily life of the Greeks in Asia Minor, as well as valuable items of clothing.
 Some of them are embroidered with gold thread and considerably heavy.
 On one wall of the room, photographs from the 19th and 20th centuries are exhibited, depicting historical events and important persons of that time.
-Every year, on the occasion of the 14th of September, the anniversary of the Smyrna disaster, a three-day exhibition takes place.
+Every year, on 14 September, the anniversary of the Smyrna disaster, a three-day exhibition takes place.
 It is planned to expand the museum, as there are currently not enough showcases to adequately present the large number of exhibits.